Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 Detailed info can be seen by clicking on the photo.

 Valerie had many stitches applied to her right elbow and under her chin.
-Her outfit was full of dried blood and we called our friends the Gibb's explaining the complementary dinner we were going to treat them to would have to wait.
+Her outfit was full of dried blood and we called our friends the Gibb's explaining the dinner we were going to make for them would have to wait.
 They were nice enough to offer to put us up for a few days to help us recuperate.
 (That was needed more than we knew.)
-I had to wear a neck brace, one of those white cuff looking things, as my muscles were way too sore to actually hold my head up.
+I had to wear a neck brace for two weeks, one of those white cuff looking things, as my muscles were way too sore to actually hold my head up.
 My chest was more sore than I knew, and the doctors told us, after hearing how hard we were hit, we would both need chiropractic care for the rest of our lives!

 "Last but not least, I figured if I could go through something like this, I could handle a marriage, especially with someone as lovely as Valerie Wong, uh, I mean Valerie Seewald."